nitely/Spirit/README.md

 You may also report any bug or propose new features in the [issues tracker](https://github.com/nitely/Spirit/issues)

+## Testing

+The `runtests.py` script enable you to run the test suite of spirit.

+- Type `./runtests.py` to run the test suite using the settings from the `tests` folder.
+- Type `./runtests.py example` to run the test suite using the settings from the `example` folder.

 ## Copyright / License

 Copyright 2014 [Esteban Castro Borsani](https://github.com/nitely).